libplctag/libplctag/README.md

   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above.
-* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04, 15.04, 16.04 tested).
+* support for 32 and 64-bit x86 Linux (Ubuntu 12.04-18.10 tested).
 * support for maxOS is marginal.
 It did work, but we do not have Macs.
-* support for Windows 10 64-bit builds with Visual Studio 2017, not well tested (help very welcome!).
+* Windows 7 x86 and Windows 10 x64 builds with Visual Studio, not well tested (help very welcome!).
 Support is basic because:
   * we do not use Windows for our deployments.
   * only the tag_rw example program has been tested (though that tests most of the API)
-* tested support AB ControlLogix (version 16, 20 and version 31 firmware).
+* tested support AB ControlLogix (version 16, 20 and 31 firmware).
 * sample code.
 * a fairly stable API.
-It has only had minor additions in four years.  *WARNING* the API has changed in 2.0!
-* a fairly solid wrapper for Java and Python.
-Contributors have given wrappers for C#, C++ and other languages.
+The release of 2.0 is the first breaking change in over four years.
 * we have deployed this in customer environments.
 * we have reports of successful use on ARM-based systems including the RaspberryPi boards.
 * Other groups use this library (if you do, please let us know).

-Version 2.0 supports the following changes:
-* support for larger packet sizes on newer PLCs (4000 bytes instead of about 500).
-* support for multiple request bundling within a single request packet.

-These two changes are very significant and increase performance very much over the 1.5 version of the library.

-PLC5, SLC 500, MicroLogix, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
+PLC5, SLC 500, MicroLogix, Micro8X0, CompactLogix and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows and Visual Studio are trademarks of Microsoft.
 Please let us know if we missed some so that we can get all the attributions correct!

 We need and welcome help with the following: